ibivu/B4TM-Galaxy-2017/README.md

 In this part, you are required to:
 1. import the workflow from the given Galaxy [workflow file](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/scripts/workflow.ga).
 2. finish the workflow using the existing tools in Galaxy by referring to [[1]](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/papers/Heinz.pdf)
-3. test the workflow without running Heinz (the tool at the end of the workflow), because Heinz is really time-consuming.
+3. test the workflow.
 4. run this workflow on the dataset given, using the parameters $\alpha=0.7$, $\lambda=0.3$, and FDR from [[1]](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/papers/Heinz.pdf)
 5. visualise the output of workflow (either by the given [script](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/scripts/graphviz.py) or in your own way).

-It probably takes more than 12 hours to run this workflow using the full dataset given, because running Heinz is time-consuming.
+It probably takes more than 12 hours to run this workflow using the full dataset given, due to the time-consuming Heinz.

+#### Test the workflow
+There is no point using the full dataset to test the workflow, because it is too time-consuming.
+Instead, you can try one of the following methods.
+1. Run the workflow without Heinz.
+2. Use a smaller dataset to run the whole workflow, you can pare down the output data of 'Calculate Heinz scores' by selecting the first 50 lines.

 For this part, you need to hand in:
 * 1.1 a screenshot of the workflow.